 We’re calling on Congress to expunge prior marijuana convictions and provide pardons/amnesty to anyone whose only crime was possession of cannabis.
 Cities like San Francisco and Seattle are already doing it.
 It’s time to take this national.

 We also love the approach taken by some big-city prosecutors: they’ve declared that they will no longer be prosecuting pot-possession cases.
 In some cities they’re even wiping old warrants and convictions from the books.

-Want to feel really really good this 4/20?
+Want to feel really really good about cannabis?
 Then let’s make sure that legalization benefits all of us.
 That’ll turn 4/20 into a day that we all can celebrate.